spicywebau/craft-embedded-assets/docs/templating.md

 ### getIframeCode
 `getIframeCode(params)`

-If the embedded asset's `code` is an `<iframe>`, returns the iframe code, optionally with extra parameters added to the URL, or extra attributes added to the `<iframe>` element.
+If the embedded asset's `code` contains an `<iframe>`, returns the iframe code, optionally with extra parameters added to the URL, or extra attributes added to the `<iframe>` element.

 Parameters (\*required) | Description
 -|-